rich-junwang/rich-junwang.github.io/content/posts/tech/coder_training/index.md

 ### Build Training Data

 Given the fact that code data is mostly from github which already comes with some meta information.
-We could leverage these meta info to build high quality training dataset.
+We could leverage these meta info and static analysis tools to build high quality training dataset.
 Here are the 7 steps to build AIxcoder training data.

 1. Raw Data Selection
     - Exclude projects under copyleft licenses.